-Most bank branches were closed during alert levels 3 and 4 but some branches remained open for limited hours one or two days a week, for those customers who could not use ATMs, phone or online banking.
-Banks have reopened most branches under alert level 2 although some will have reduced operating hours.
+Banks have reopened most branches under alert level 1 although some may still have reduced operating hours.
 Your bank’s website will have information about which branches are open and when.

 All banks will have information available to their customers about the bank’s response to COVID-19.
 Some banks have created dedicated pages on their websites:

 KiwiSaver and managed funds